gina-alaska/alaska_affordable_energy_model-data/solar_resource_data.md

   * Organization Name: Alaska Energy Authority/Alaska Industrial Development and Export Authority
   * Contact Email: NMcMahon@aidea.org
   * Delivery Method: Basecamp (Alaska Affordable Energy Model Project)
+  * Origin:
+    1. Data was collected by AEA personnel from the National Renewable Energy Laboratory's PVWatts Calculator, available from http://pvwatts.nrel.gov/index.php.
+If multiple data sources were available for a community, the TMY3 data was chosen.
+For each of the reference cities available for Alaska, a 10-kW system was modeled on the calculator's base level assumptions.
+The yearly AC Energy output in kWh was recorded.
+    2. To determine the nearest reference community, a distance function was used between every community in Alaska and the reference communities.
+The reference community with the shortest distance to the community was chosen as the proxy.